magentapenguin/Lorem/README.md

 ## A multiplayer game in development

 ### Yes that is the name
-A little game that I am working for playing with friends
+A little game that I am working on for playing with friends

 ## Test
 Don't forget to change the `HOST` constant in game.js!